-Model processing time can vary significantly depending on computing resources available but often exceeds 24 hours per job (e.g. Chain 2 and orthomosaic generation).
-Similarly, although manual user input has been designed to be relatively low, depending on the number of sites and/or time-points measured this can multiply out to be a large workload (i.e. EcoRRAP has > 350 sites).
+Model processing time can vary significantly depending on computing resources and may range from as little as 1-2 hours per job if multiple HPC nodes are available to >24 hours per job if processed locally.
+Similarly, although the current workflow is designed to minimise manual user input, depending on the number of sites and/or time-points measured this can multiply out to be a large workload (i.e. EcoRRAP has > 350 sites).
 Accordingly, efficient planning, management, and QA/QC is important and best achieved by progressing multiple (or all) projects through to the same processing stage before moving the next.
 For example, process all projects to the end of Chain 2 before starting co-registration, rather than processing one project all the way to completion.
 This also allows QA/QC to be completed more effectively, as model characteristics and statistics can be compared between projects and help detect potential issues.
 Tasks requiring the most significant manual user input in the workflow are:

-Quality checks
+• Quality checks